Catch up on local environmental news.

 Planet Detroit is published and edited by Nina Misuraca Ignaczak.
 You can find out more about Nina here.

-Brian Allnutt contributes writing and humor.
+Brian Allnutt contributes to writing and humor.
 Learn more about Brian here.

 We are looking for collaborators!
 Please email us at email@example.com if you’d like to write, edit, contribute, advise, fundraise, promote, give advice, console, or in any other way help.